 Tip #6 - Some plants can be planted together in mass (large groups) instead of in rows because it looks more dramatic (most of the time) and because as one finishes up the other begins.
 For example, I plant lettuce and spinach with zucchinis and melons because when the spring plants are finished, the summer plants are just taking off.
 This uses my 'space' efficiently (I don't like looking at large areas of brown dirt or the texture and color of mulch), This strategy also provides our family with continuous goodies all season long.
 I use the same strategy in my flower gardens.
 Some flowers such as daffodils bloom during the Spring and then Summer blooming Black eyed Susan's or Chrysanthemums are planted along side the spring bulbs because they start blooming in Summer

 TIP #7-Purchasing lots of annual bedding flowers not only gets costly but unless you recycle all the plastic grow trays, isn't so good for our planet - which kinda defeats the purpose of a garden doesn't it?
 So, I grow annual flowers from seeds.
 It's really easy and you don't need a green house or plastic containers to do it.
 Just plant your annual seeds directly into the dirt at the end of April and let nature take over.
 The seeds won't sprout until the ground is the correct temperature and usually tiny seedlings that are either close to the house or close to the ground stay warm enough to avoid frost damage that might occur in late Spring.
 How cool is that!
 Then, usually sometime in May after a good hard rain, I take a spoon and scoop the seedlings out of the ground and transplant them exactly where I want them.
-I know the local greenhouses might hate me for this - but with a little practice, you'll find it works great, you'll save money and you'll have loads of colorful blooms exactly where you need them.
-I have success doing this with sunflowers, marigolds, assyliums, petunias, and zinnia and it is the perfect way to accessories my gardens.
+I know the local greenhouses might hate me for this - but with a little practice, you'll find it works great, you'll save money and you'll have loads of colorful blooms exactly where you need them and at the perfect time.
+I have success doing this with sunflowers, marigolds, assyliums, petunias, and zinnias and it is the perfect way to accessories my gardens.